Best Homemade DIY Flaxseed Gel Recipe [Updated for 2020]

 How long does Flaxseed Gel last?

 A week or two in the refrigerator without a preservative or a few days if left out on the counter.
 Freeze your gel if you want to keep it longer but do not have access to a preservative.
 If you'd like to add a preservative that can make it last appx.
-6 months, check out this one here.
+6 months to a year.

 Warning: You'll know the Flaxseed Gel has gone bad by the smell.